How Government Involvement is Perceived by Small Businesses

 42% of small businesses plan to increase IT spending in 2017.

 The top IT changes businesses implemented in 2016 were updating network security, upgrading networks and replacing computer hardware.

 57% of larger small businesses (101-499 employees) use or plan to use Web-based or subscription-based software; only 38% of smaller businesses (5-10 employees) do.

 Just 34% of small businesses prefer to purchase software from brick & mortar retailers.
 46% prefer to purchase it online.

 1,102 Surveyed | All Own or Manage a Small Business | All Headquarterd in the U.S.

-For the second year, Wasp Barcode Technologies conducted a survey to identify how small business owners felt about their growth, confidence in the economy, employment, technology use, marketing tactics, and government impact.
+For the third year, Wasp Barcode Technologies conducted a survey to identify how small business owners felt about their growth, confidence in the economy, employment, technology use, marketing tactics, and government impact.

 Respondent Breakdown by Product or Service Company